onqtam/headjack/docs/why/FAQ.md

 Faq: why so many quotes?
 Multiple reasons:
 1) unique style
-2) an example how this complex set of expressions could have been aggregated from so many sources
+2) an example how this complex set of expressions could have been aggregated from so many sources the contribution should be in what's new instead of rehashing other people's ideas and taking credit